Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 where $C_A,~C'_A$ are the configurations of the RDM, and $C_B$ is the configurations of environment $B$.

+\red{Commonly, we aim to simulate a partition function $\sum_{\{C\}}\langle C|e^{-\beta H}|C\rangle$, where $\{C\}$ \tcb{represents a complete, orthogonal basis set} in Hilbert space.
+The configurations $C$ in the bra $\langle ... |$ and ket $|...\rangle$ are same, which means \tcb{that} the boundary condition of \tcb{the} imaginary time \tcb{in} the path integral is periodic.
+If we want to calculate \tcb{matrix elements} $\langle C|e^{-\beta H}|C'\rangle$ \tcb{in} the basis \tcb{set} $\{C\}$, we can achieve this by setting an open boundary condition \tcb{for the} imaginary time \tcb{in} the path integral, \tcb{allowing $C$ and $C'$ to differ}.}

-It can be treated as a general partition function under a special boundary condition along the imaginary time axis (see Fig.~\ref{Fig1}(a)), which is much more convenient to be simulated by quantum Monte Carlo.
-We deal with this special partition function in Eq. (\ref{eq1}) in the framework of stochastic series expansion (SSE) method~\cite{Sandvik1991,Sandvik1999,Syljuaasen2002,ZY2019,yan2020improved}. {Of course it can be simulated by other path integral QMC~\cite{suzuki1977monte,PhysRevB.26.5033,suzuki1976relationship,PhysRevE.66.066110,huang2020worm,fan2023clock}.} The only difference compared with the normal SSE is that we open the boundary of the imaginary time in the region $A$ and keep the periodic boundary condition to that of the environment $B$.
+Following the above understanding, the Eq. (\ref{eq1}) can be treated as a general partition function under a special boundary condition along the imaginary time axis as Fig.~\ref{Fig1}(a) shows, which is much more convenient to be simulated by quantum Monte Carlo.
+We deal with this special partition function in Eq. (\ref{eq1}) in the framework of stochastic series expansion (SSE) method~\cite{Sandvik1991,Sandvik1999,Syljuaasen2002,ZY2019,yan2020improved}.
+Of course it can be simulated by other path integral QMC~\cite{suzuki1977monte,PhysRevB.26.5033,suzuki1976relationship,PhysRevE.66.066110,huang2020worm,fan2023clock}.
+The only difference compared with the normal SSE is that we open the boundary of the imaginary time in the region $A$ and keep the periodic boundary condition to that of the environment $B$.

 The value of each element in the RDM can be approached with the frequency of the samplings.
 It means that the ${\rho_A}_{C_A, C'_A}$ is proportional to $N_{C_A, C'_A}/N_{\text{total}}$, where the $N_{C_A, C'_A}$ is the amount of samplings that the upper/below imaginary time boundary configuration is $C_A/C'_A$ and $N_{\text{total}}$ is the total amount of samplings.
 It's worth noting that the sign should be considered if the weight is not positive.